By Molly Patrick

 - In the summer it was Birkenstocks and in the winter it was Birkenstocks with socks.

-- She was rail thin and wore either light green or light yellow khaki colored pants that rode high up on her waist and had either pleats, a yoke, and sometimes both.
+- She was rail-thin and wore either light green or light yellow khaki-colored pants that rode high up on her waist and had either pleats, a yoke, or sometimes both.

 - It didn’t matter the style of her top.
 It was always slightly faded from years of being hung on the clothesline in the blazing New Mexico sun and it was usually a floral print.
 She did not wear perfume or use anything that had a scent because she was sensitive to smells.

 - She would complain about other shoppers who smelled like lotion or perfume, placing a handkerchief over her mouth and nose to avoid the smell and scolding said individuals as she walked by them.

 - She did not use electronics because of the low amounts of radiation that they put off.
 She only shopped in the bulk section and the produce section and she thought that bread was the devil (this woman was very likely responsible for the gluten-free movement).

 - The only sweetener she would use was local honey and she would pick up the store’s compost once a week for her chickens.

 - This woman would always complain about something and for as healthy as she presented herself, she was unhappy and uptight.

 I wanted to tell her to have a drink, get laid, eat a burger, stick some chocolate in her mouth and find some damn joy, but I didn’t dare.

 Today’s no oil eater is a whole lot different.